Looking After a Mechanical WatchCopyright © David Boettcher 2006 - 2017 all rights reserved.

 I have learnt to service, repair and restore my own watches but I don't have the time to do this for other people so I don't offer this service.
 It takes time and money to accumulate the tools and skills to do this, but if you have patience and good dexterity you can learn to do it.
 There are two ways to learn, either by trial and error using movements bought cheaply from ebay, or by taking courses.
 In either case you should get a good book such as Hans Jendritzki's "The Swiss watch repairer's manual" and read it thoroughly.
 Taking courses is the quicker route, you will be shown how to work effectively and avoid mistakes.
 I can recommend the courses run by the BHI at Upton Hall.

 However, if you don't want to do your own servicing and repairs, you need to find a watch repairer.
-Before you hand over your treasured watch you must make sure that the person who is going to work on it is competent in servicing mechanical watches.
-A local watch tinkerer who can change straps and batteries or a high street jeweller is unlikely to be familiar with old mechanical watches, despite what they might say, and I have seen some real disasters from going down this route.
+Before you hand over your treasured watch you must, and I can't emphasise this strongly enough, you must make sure that the person who is going to work on it is competent in servicing and repairing mechanical watches.
+A local watch tinkerer who can change straps and batteries, or a high street jeweller, is unlikely to be familiar with old mechanical watches, despite what they might say.
+Even someone who is capable of servicing a modern mechanical watch may be only used to fitting manufacturer's replacement parts, which are simply not available for older watches.
+I have seen some real disasters from going down the high street route.

 Many years ago I entrusted a watch of mine to a jewellers in a nearby town, who described themselves as specialists in elite jewellery and prestige Swiss watches.
 They persuaded me that it was not necessary to send the watch to the manufacturer's service agent because their own service department could do it just as well, and more quickly and cheaply.
 They didn't change the case seals before testing the watch for water resistance, which it naturally failed and they noted on the invoice.
 But in the process water had got into the case and that evening I saw droplets of water condensing inside the glass.
 Even though I immediately took the back off and pulled the movement out, the dial, hands and movement were all ruined.
 They were replaced by the manufacturer's service agent, who also changed the case seals and guaranteed that the watch was waterproof.
 It was a very expensive lesson.